-There are myriad ways to indulge your body in this city; here our are top spots for pampering the body and de-stressing the mind.
+There are a myriad of ways to indulge your body in this city; here are our top spots for pampering the body and de-stressing the mind.

 Via Alberto Cadlolo, 101 (Monte Mario)